Azure/Industrial-IoT-Gateway-Installer/README.md

 # Azure IoT Edge Installer
-This installer installs Azure IoT Edge on a local computer for both Windows 10 (using both a desktop app and a console app) as well as Linux (currently Ubuntu is supported only) in a simple, step-by-step manner.
+This installer installs Azure IoT Edge on a local computer for both Windows 10 (supporting both a desktop app or a console app) as well as Linux (currently Ubuntu is supported only) in a simple, step-by-step manner.
 It installs all prerequisits and optionally installs the Azure Industrial IoT Edge modules OPC Twin (see https://github.com/Azure/azure-iiot-opc-twin-module) and OPC Publisher (see https://github.com/Azure/iot-edge-opc-publisher).
 It also enumerates all IoT Hubs the user has access to for easy selection